flaxandteal/flaxandteal-website/content/about/_index.md

         role: 'Progressing Developer'
         linkedin: 'https://www.linkedin.com/in/stuartcmarshall/'
         bg_color: '#5A6D70'
-        text: "Stuart joins our team as a Progressing Software Developer with an extensive background in 3D design, architecture and additive manufacturing.
-He has experience working in the front-end and backend, including; VR technologies such as Blender, CSS, JavaScript, HMTL, C# and .NET, with expertise in Vue and React."
+        text: "Stuart joins our team as a Front-end Software Developer with an extensive background in 3D design, architecture and additive manufacturing.
+He has experience working in the front-end and backend, including; VR technologies such as Blender, CSS, JavaScript, HMTL, C# and .NET, with expertise in Vue and React.
+Stuart is a talented and focused web developer, with a focus on design interfaces."
 ---